MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/Add-MgGroupToLifecyclePolicy.md

 This action limits the group lifecycle policy to a set of groups only if the managedGroupTypes property of groupLifecyclePolicy is set to Selected.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Add-MgBetaGroupToLifecyclePolicy](/powershell/module/Microsoft.Graph.Beta.Groups/Add-MgBetaGroupToLifecyclePolicy?view=graph-powershell-beta)

 ## SYNTAX

 ### AddExpanded (Default)